 Find a list of business loan as well as free grant programs in California that may be near you below.
 There are a number of lenders, non-profits, and government programs that try to fund disadvantaged businesses.
 Black owned businesses, companies owned by women, Latino, and other small minority owned businesses can apply for the funds they need from these lenders or programs.
-Get help from minority business loans in California or other sources of funding.
+Get help in 2023 from minority business loans in California or other sources of funding.

 Small minority or women business loans and free grants in California

 Below is a list of grants and loans for small women or minority owned businesses in California.
 It is updated daily with the newest announcements at the top of the list.
 A number of California banks, government programs, and community agencies continually issue funds to Black, Latino, women, LGBTQ and other minority owned or run businesses.

 Year round free financial and business coaching assistance programs

 Find details below by general category, including geography in California and/or whether a grant or loan programs gives “priority” to a certain type of business.
 The bottom line is that there is financial help out there, both year round and by month, for small, MWBE and veteran owned businesses.

 Kiva microloans are offered across California.
 Borrowers, even those with limited or no credit history, or limited or no revenue, can get 0% interest rate loans.
 Up to $15,000 can be borrowed to start or grow a business.
 A major focus is on minority, Latino, LGBTQ, veteran, and women owned businesses – all of which historically lack access to capital.
 The financial aid is a peer to peer type lending program.
 Find details below by city or region.